 Despite the conceptual strength of the current badge, in my badge redesign, I desired to present something more relatable.
 Just as Brechin City FC makes use of the medieval designation of ‘city’—despite Brechin itself being considered a town at present—due to the presence of Brechin Cathedral, I decided to feature Elgin Cathedral in the Elgin City badge, highlighting the town’s historic cathedral and ‘city’ status.
-To present this, I included an illustration of the iconic ruins of the eastern wall of the cathedral, contained within a shield similar to the one used in the current badge.
+To depict this, I included an illustration of the iconic ruins of the eastern wall of the cathedral, contained within a shield similar to the one used in the current badge.
 I placed this shield within a ring, containing the club’s name and the Latin motto.
-The dominant red in the badge calls back to St Giles and breaks up the black and white of the home kit.
+The dominant red in the badge calls back to St Giles and breaks up the black and white of the traditional home kit.

 The home shirt redesign was inspired primarily by the Elgin City shirt used from 1991 to 1993.
 The away shirt makes use of the colours of the 2014/15 Elgin City away kit.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.